Painting the Portrait From Life with Aidan Barker-Hill

 Day 2: Value

-We will spend the day on an alla prima value study using only black and white paints.
-The lecture will cover light mass vs shadow mass, value compression, false accents, simultaneous contrast, and light logic.
+An alla prima value study using only black and white paints.
+We’ll cover light mass vs. shadow mass, value compression, false accents, simultaneous contrast, and light logic.

 Day 3: Color and Rendering the Eyes/Forehead

-We will discuss the Munsell color system and how to window shade a painting, working through the head slowly in individual parts.
-We’ll also cover some common issues with painting eyes and how to fix them.
+The Munsell color system and how to window shade a painting, working through the head slowly in individual parts.
+We’ll also cover common issues with painting eyes and how to fix them.

 Day 4: Rendering the Nose and Mouth